kindelia/Kindelia/WHITEBOOK.md

 ```

 This is an anonymous function that adds two numbers.
 It only uses 55 bits, or
 less than 7 bytes.
 Notice, though, how names use most of the space.
-In a future
-update, compressed names will shorten that using the above mentioned indices in name serialization.
+Compressed names shorten that using the above mentioned indices in name serialization.
 As an example, the same term used with previous compressed variables would only use
 31 bits, or about 4 bytes: